clulab/habitus-utils/directionality/README_check_relation_exists.md

-# Check if any relation exists between a given cause and effect Variable pair using Masked Language Models
+# Check if any relation exists between a given cause and effect variable pair (using Masked Language Models)

-Given a cause and effect variable, to find if there is any relation at all between the cause and effect variable.
+Given a cause and effect variable, this code finds if there is any relation at all between the cause and effect variable.
 Relations can be of the type : promotes, inhibits, or causes relation. (refer `data/verbs.py` for a full list)